JWST Observing Overheads and Time Accounting Overview

 The time assumed for each overhead activity is calculated either deterministically or statistically.

-Deterministic time estimates are those with times known a priori and typically directly associated with the sequence of activities within a visit.
+Deterministic time estimates are those with times known a priori and are typically associated directly with the sequence of activities within a visit.
 For each visit, the deterministic direct overheads include guide star acquisition, target acquisition (when appropriate), any mechanism motions, and SAMs.

-- Statistical time estimates are those with times that depend on the exact sequence of JWST observations and cannot be deterministically calculated during the proposal submission process (the Science Observation Design Reference Mission; Gordon et al. 2012b; Tumlinson et al. 2013).
-Direct statistical overheads include the assumed major slew time from a previous target to the first visit of each target in the proposal.
-Because visits are the primary scheduling unit, and because a given proposal’s visits may be interleaved with those from other proposals and activities, the actual slew prior to each visit cannot be precisely known until the program executes.
+- Statistical time estimates are those with times that depend on the exact sequence of scheduling events for JWST observations and cannot be calculated deterministically during the proposal submission process.
+Statistical overheads include the assumed major slew time from a previous target to the first visit of each target in the proposal, and the value APT assumes comes from practice scheduling exercises where this statistical overhead was assessed.
+Because visits are the primary scheduling unit, and because a given proposal’s visits may be interleaved with those from other proposals and activities, the actual slew prior to each visit cannot be precisely known until the program executes on orbit.

 Estimating total time allocation request for a JWST program